Egypt Pyramids of Giza: Monuments of Eternity

 Khufu's Pyramid is built entirely of limestone and is considered an architectural masterpiece.
 It contains around 1,300,000 blocks ranging in weight from 2.5 to 15 tons.
 Its square base covers 13 acres, and its sides measure about 230m (755ft).
 Its four sides precisely face the four cardinal points, with an angle of 52 degrees.
 The original height of the Pyramid was 146.5m (488ft), but today it is only 137m (455ft) high.
 The 9m (33ft) missing is due to the theft of the delicate quality limestone covering, or casing stones, by the Ottoman Turks in the 15th century A.D. to build houses and mosques in Cairo.

 The Pyramid's entrance and almost every other Pyramid in Egypt are on the northern side.
-On this side, there are two entrances, one is the original and is 17m (55ft) above ground level, and the other is an artificially forced entrance below it.
-It was created in the 9th century A.D. by Khalif El-Mamoun, who sought the treasures he thought might have been kept inside.
+On this side, there are two entrances; one is the original and is 17m (55ft) above ground level, and the other is an artificially forced entrance below it.
+Khalif El-Mamoun created it in the 9th century A.D., who sought the treasures he thought might have been kept inside.
 He sent out stonemasons to open up an entrance, and they cut it midway across the center of the northern side.
 Their tunnel goes almost 35m into the Pyramid and is crudely cut, and at the end, it connects with the original inner corridors of the Pyramid.
 Nothing was found inside, as it was plundered in antiquity.
 Nowadays, visitors to the site use Mamoun's entrance to gain access to the Pyramid, as it is considered to be a shortcut.

-Please Note: If you attempt to enter the Pyramid, you must bend until you reach the burial chamber!
+Please Note: If you attempt to enter the Pyramid, bend until you reach the burial chamber!

 From the main entrance of the Pyramid, there is a long narrow corridor with a low roof that descends for more than 100m (330ft), which takes you to a chamber located about 24m (79ft) below ground level, which is an unfinished burial chamber with very little fresh air inside and is inaccessible today.

 The burial chamber's northern and southern walls have two small tunnels with rectangular entrances.
-They are small and once were thought to go all the way through the outer sides of the Pyramid, though no exterior openings have been found, and are believed to be "star shafts" that served a particular purpose in the ancient cult connecting the King with the stars.
+They are small and were thought to go all the way through the outer sides of the Pyramid, though no exterior openings have been found.
+They are believed to be "star shafts" that served a particular purpose in the ancient cult connecting the King with the stars.